js-ferguson/myBlog/README.md

 SENDER_EMAIL

-Sender_email is the email address in the "From" field for password reset tokens.
+Sender_email will be the email address in the "From" field for password reset tokens.

 Now that you have entered your environment variables, you can either restart the app by clicking the "More" button in the top right and selecting "Restart all dynos" or you can just push the project again.